Hemanth509h/canteen/replit.md

 ## Recent Changes (Dec 1, 2025)

 ### Latest Updates:
+1. **Dynamic Total Amount Adjustment** - Admin can now modify the total booking amount after payment:
+   - Click "Edit" button on admin payment page to enter edit mode
+   - Modify the total amount in the input field
+   - Advance payment (50%) and final payment (50%) automatically recalculate based on new total
+   - Changes are saved to the database and reflected on customer payment page
+   - Useful when: final guest count changes or additional services are added/removed

-1. **Simplified Menu Filters** - Removed search and price/rating sorting features.
+2. **Simplified Menu Filters** - Removed search and price/rating sorting features.
 Menu now displays only:
    - Category selection (buttons/dropdown)
    - Dietary filter buttons (Vegan, Gluten-Free, Non-Veg, Spicy, Nut-Free, Dairy-Free)
    - Items show if they match ANY selected dietary filter (using "some" logic)

-2. **Separate Payment Pages for Admin & Customer** - Complete role-based separation:
+3. **Separate Payment Pages for Admin & Customer** - Complete role-based separation:
    - **Customer Payment Page** (`/payment/:bookingId`):
      - Full UPI QR code visible for payment scanning
      - Screenshot upload section for proof submission